 A major professional society for biologists is AIBS, the American Institute of Biological Sciences.
 They are clearly oriented towards organismal biology, but actually cover the entire spectrum of biology.
-Membership includes the monthly journal, BioScience. http://www.aibs.org.
-I list the AIBS educational site ActionBioscience as a general web site resource for BITN (Biotechnology in the News).
+Membership includes the monthly journal, BioScience. https://www.aibs.org/.

 AnimalBase.
 "Our objective is to provide free access for all scientists to the old zoological literature, particularly to those important publications where name-bearing zoological taxa were originally described."
 The site contains several hundred books and papers, with an emphasis on original reports of animal species, from the 16th - 18th centuries, with more to come. http://www.animalbase.org/.
 From the University of Göttingen.